RyanDaDeng/vue-test-sr/README.md

 Note: The solution I built is based on VueMapBox.
 In real life, I recommend using MapBox.js as 1st option as it documents more comprehensive.

+Note: I didn't do test on mobile please use web browser.

 ## Online Demo on netlify

 - https://vue-sr-test.netlify.app